PatriciaXiao/Learn-Docker-Note/README.md

             cd cheers2019
             docker build -t patriciaxiao/cheers2019 .
             ```
-            where *patriciaxiao* is my Docker username.
+            where *patriciaxiao* is my Docker username, as is registered with Docker, on its official website upon downloading.
             Then:
             ```shell
             docker run -it --rm patriciaxiao/cheers2019